 Sure, this isn’t specifically a piece of ‘camping gear’, but when you have a toddler, potties really are handy!

-Even to this day there’s a small IKEA plastic potty in the secret under-seat compartment of our van.
+For the last 10 years there’s a small IKEA plastic potty in the secret under-seat compartment of our van.
 That little green potty has been everywhere and seen a lot of action!